 There are 6 different classes of whitewater, ranging from Class 1 to Class 6.
 These classes (also referred to as grades internationally) are determined by the difficulty and river features.
 You may also see the use of roman numerals, such as Class 4 written as Class IV.

 While most people can raft Class 4 rapids for their first time, there are several requirements.
 The minimum age to raft Class 4 rivers, depending on the river and company, is 12-14 years old.
 Many Class 4s recommend that you are in good physical condition, on the adventurous side, and know how to swim.
-You can check out our Insider’s Guide to the American river, it is packed with great information that will help in the planning of your trip.
+You can check out our Insider’s Guide to the American River, it is packed with great information that will help in the planning of your trip.
 Some other rivers require strong swimming ability for each participant.
 The best thing to do is call the company you will be rafting with and ask what the age limit is and if they have any requirements.

 Whitewater rafting can be an amazing experience no matter how difficult the rapids are.
 Between the deep canyons you will experience, the great meals, and the thrill of the wild, whitewater rafting checks most of the boxes of a must-do adventure.

-Those willing to step out of their comfort zone and add extra excitement while rafting can test their skills on intermediate rated class 4 rapids.
+Those willing to step out of their comfort zone and add extra excitement while rafting can test their skills on intermediate-rated class 4 rapids.
 Read about whitewater rafting rating and classifications.
 These rapids can be done by those who have never rafted before and those who have a long list of rivers completed.
 Below are several of the different experiences you can expect to encounter while Class 4 whitewater rafting.

-Before stepping foot in the raft prior to the rapids, make sure take a look around your environment, and you might feel awe.
+Before stepping foot in the raft prior to the rapids, make sure to take a look around your environment, and you might feel awe.
 Some River trips, like the class 4 Middle Fork American river canyon outside of Coloma, CA is 1.5 hours from any city, 1,000 feet deep in a remote canyon.
-Before other rivers, like the class 4 -4+ Merced River in Yosemite National Park, we drive past the biggest rapids this river has to offer, and maybe the biggest you have every seen!
+Before other rivers, like the class 4 -4+ Merced River in Yosemite National Park, we drive past the biggest rapids this river has to offer, and maybe the biggest you have ever seen!
 Shaky hands while bucking your life jacket and glances at all the other people taking on this adventure are normal experiences.

 It’s time to tackle the Class 4 Rapids